softwareconstruction240/softwareconstruction/chess/0-chess-moves/chess-moves.md

 Pawns normally may move forward one square if that square is unoccupied, though if it is the first time that pawn is being moved, it may be moved forward 2 squares (provided both squares are unoccupied).
 Pawns cannot capture forward, but instead capture forward diagonally (1 square forward and 1 square sideways).
 They may only move diagonally like this if capturing an enemy piece.
-When a pawn moves to the end of the board (row 8 for white and row 1 for black), they get promoted and are replaced with the players choice of Rook, Knight, Bishop, or Queen (they cannot stay a Pawn or become King).
+When a pawn moves to the end of the board (row 8 for white and row 1 for black), they get promoted and are replaced with the player's choice of Rook, Knight, Bishop, or Queen (they cannot stay a Pawn or become King).

 #### Rook